Support the news

 Moments For History

-Congress is saying goodbye to several prominent members who are retiring, including Democrat Barney Frank of Massachusetts, the first openly gay member of Congress; also leaving are Democrat Dennis Kucinich of Ohio and Republican Ron Paul of Texas, who have both run for president.
+Congress is saying goodbye to several prominent members who are retiring, including Democrat Barney Frank of Massachusetts, the first openly gay member of Congress; also Democrat Dennis Kucinich of Ohio and Republican Ron Paul of Texas, who have both run for president.

 And in Massachusetts, there could be another moment ripe with history.
 Democrat Joe Kennedy III is running to fill the House seat long occupied by the retiring Frank.
 If Kennedy defeats businessman and Marine Corps reservist Sean Bielat, it would mark the return to Congress of the storied Kennedy family after the death of Sen. Edward Kennedy in 2009 and the departure of his son, Patrick, from the House in 2010.